⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Product Revenue

-Revenue derived from customer consumption of computing, storage, and data transfer on the Snowflake platform.
+Revenue derived from the consumption of Snowflake's cloud data platform.

 🎯 WHY THIS MATTERS